 Under the IDEA, 20 U.S.C. § 1415(j), “during the pendency of any proceedings conducted pursuant to this section, unless the State or local educational agency and the parents otherwise agree, the child shall remain in the then-current educational placement of the child…”

 2) When?
-Parents can assert their stay-put right when a school district proposes to change a student’s placement, program (including extended school year services), or when a district finds that a student is longer eligible for special education services.
+Parents can assert their stay-put right when a school district proposes changing a student’s placement or program (including extended school year services) or when a district finds a student is no longer eligible for special education services.

-In Leominster Public Schools – BSEA # 12-7450, a hearing officer found that parents properly invoked their right to stay-put when a school district proposed to change a student’s summer program from a 165-hour program to a 108-hour program.
+In Leominster Public Schools – BSEA # 12-7450, a hearing officer found that parents properly invoked their right to stay-put when a school district proposed changing a student’s summer program from a 165-hour program to a 108-hour program.

 3) How?
-If a district is proposing something different than the program a student is currently receiving, the student’s parents can reject the proposed IEP in full or in part.
-Parents should also write a letter accompanying the IEP signature pages, explaining that they want the services or placement to remain the same, and are asserting their right to stay-put.
+If a district proposes something different than the program a student is currently receiving, the student’s parents can reject the proposed IEP in full or in part.
+Parents should also write a letter accompanying the IEP signature pages, explaining that they want the services or placement to remain the same and are asserting their right to stay-put.

 A district cannot change a student’s educational program or placement unless either: 1) the parents agree to the change; or 2) either the parents or the district files for a hearing at the BSEA and a hearing officer orders a change.
 Note that in Massachusetts, parents can invoke their right to stay-put without filing for a hearing, which might not be the case in other states.